Bug Out Bag

 Packing light rain gear is always a good idea.
 Heavy-duty trash bags can be used as makeshift rain gear and have many other uses.
 If you used a poncho as your shelter, you’re already good to go with rain gear.

 You should have several changes of socks and underwear.
-This will let you change out the articles of clothing that come in direct contact with your body preventing chafing and blistering which can lead to discomfort and eventual infection when walking long distances.
+This will let you change out the articles of clothing that touch your body preventing chafing and blistering which can lead to pain and eventual infection when walking long distances.

 Keeping your feet dry on a long trek is one of the things that you should prioritize if you have to bug out.